Karlen-ll/browser-extension-boilerplate/src/pages/README.md

       _layouts/     Supporting html components
       README        this file

-> Subfolders whose names begin with `_` will not be included in the build
+> SubFolders whose names begin with `_` will not be included in the build

 Use HTML files as views for:
 * A popup